taras-sereda/cool-rust-projects/README.md

  - [ripgrep(rg)](https://github.com/BurntSushi/ripgrep) fast implementation of grep, which respects dot files and binary files.
  - [aquascope](https://github.com/cognitive-engineering-lab/aquascope) visualization of Rust's compile-time and run-time behaviour.
  - [rust-analyzer](https://rust-analyzer.github.io) Rust's LSP - provides code completion, type annotation, go-to definition features for editors like vim, VS Code, so with it, it's possible to make vim your customizably configured IDE, isn't that cool?! :)
+ - [sudo-rs](https://github.com/memorysafety/sudo-rs) an attempt to create a drop in replacement of sudo written in Rust.
+Love this :)

 ## Block-chain:
 - [solana](https://github.com/solana-labs/solana) Just stummbled upon it.